eecs582-andlars-hasinha-hejohns/fuse-stackfs/README.md

 - Add error handling to main() in StackFS_LowLevel.c.
 - Comment out all the tracing when doing measurements!
 - Enable all the time keeping in libfuse (which is in addition to the time keeping the StackFS itself)?
 See the calls to clock_gettime().
+- Consider aiowrite/aiowait flowops for additional filebench experiments.

+## Odd Things Noticed in *To FUSE or Not to FUSE: Performance of User-Space File Systems*##
+- In the file create workloads, they not only create the files but do write their entire content!